MyBord/mybord-client/etc/prToDo.md

 add transition to show and hide when hovering over dot dot dot and heart add animation when favoriting add dropdown for dot dot dot

+add fireworks animation to like button

+don't have like button animate in when first mounted